-7 Minimalist Family Blogs That Are Living Clutter-Free and Happy With Kids
+7 Minimalist Family Blogs About Living Clutter-Free and Happy With Kids

-And no, they’re not all barefoot, dreadlocked and tie-dyed.
+And no, they’re not all barefoot, dreadlocked, and tie-dyed to the hilt.

 These are regular people with regular lives who’ve decided to cut down on the amount of stuff they own and focus on living intentionally instead.